 LESSON STUDY = $100 per person; $200 for group leader (8+ hours commitment, 2+ meetings, Spring Symposium)

 DIY (Do-It-Yourself Experimental Project) = $200 or more (20+ hours commitment, Spring Symposium)

 POP (Peer Observation Pool) = $50-100 (variable) (3 in person classes or one week asynchronous, 1 meeting)

 What does the TLC do?

 The Teaching and Learning Center’s primary activity is to organize small groups of faculty and staff each semester, within and across disciplines, to learn, share, and solve problems together.
-The TLC has become an engine for positive change: our programs provide a flexible structure for faculty and staff to “Close the Loop” by putting assessment results into action.
-Since the TLC’s inception in 2010, more than 100 faculty and staff members in 30 different disciplines/areas have participated in these sustained, focused projects.
-Current projects include FIGs (Focused Inquiry Groups), which do primary and secondary research and make recommendations; APPLEs (Action Plan Projects for Learning Excellence), which take action on recommendations from prior FIGs and/or findings and action plans from SLO assessments; DARTs (Discuss-Apply-Reflect-Tools), 2-part workshops which provide guided practice for effective pedagogical practices, and the POP (Peer Observation Pool), which provides a structure for interdisciplinary non-evaluative classroom observation and reflection.
+The TLC has become an engine for positive change: our programs provide a flexible structure for faculty and staff to “Close the Loop” by putting assessment results into action, experiment with new pedagogical tools and curricular approaches, and reflect on the art of teaching itself.
+Through a variety of collaborative initiatives, our faculty from over 30 different disciplines are supported and encouraged to study, reflect, and make changes in and out of their classrooms.

 Why does the TLC work this way?